 The Economics Department encourages students to spend part or all of their third year studying at another university abroad.
-The coordinator for the academic year 2016/2017 of all International Exchanges for the Department is Professor Agustín Bénétrix whose office hours are held on Fridays from 11:00 - 13:00
+The coordinator for the academic year 2018/2019 of all International Exchanges for the Department is Professor Davide Romelli whose office hours are held on Tuesdays from 10:00 - 12:00

-An Erasmus Information Evening will take place on Wednesday 2nd November at 6pm in the Edmund Burke Theatre in the Arts Building.
+An Erasmus Information Evening to be confirmed.
 Senior Freshmen students are invited to attend this to get more information on European exchange opportunities through the Departments of Economics, Political Science and Sociology, as well as the Business School.
-See the information meeting presentation for further details.
+See last year's information meeting presentation for further details.
 For students who missed the meeting, coordinators will be happy to speak with you during office hours.

 For additional information please visit the School of Social Sciences and Philosophy's website: